Lay3rLabs/wavs-safe/README.md

 - [ ] Refactor agent for better tool use and openai support
 - [ ] No environment variables, use JSON
-- [ ] Kill triggerId, just uint64
-- [ ] Consolidate service types
+- [ ] Consolidate / refactor service types
-- [ ] Separate agent trigger into test contract
 - [ ] Better way to check result from Guard?

 Later: